Skip to main content

 Tulsi (holy basil)

 Tulsi can be weak when started from seedlings, but keep the soil moist and temperatures consistently warm.
 The plant will thrive in full sun in temperate climates but appreciates some shade in tropical areas.
 It’s best in a south-facing window, but keep an eye on the water.
+To harvest, cut the stalk down to a set of two leaves.
+Removing only the leaves from the plant will leave you with leggy basil.
+Remove the leaves and flowers for your tea.

 Peppermint

 The mint family does exceptionally well indoors as long as you keep the soil moist but never soggy.
 Peppermint is best in a container anyway because of its aggressive spreading habit, but it works well in a south or east-facing window indoors.
+Peppermint requires consistent moisture, but you never want it to get soggy feet.
+Harvest mint and keep it compact by regularly cutting or pinching stems off at the site of two leaves.
+You can use the stem and leaves in tea or for infusions in desserts.

-What plants can be used for medicine?
+What plants can you use for medicine?

 Once you get into the practice of growing herbs, you’ll discover that many of your favorite plants could have medicinal uses.
 Plant life forms the basis of many of our medicines, and the list is hundreds of species long.
+We recommend getting to know these four herbs and slowly add to your collection as you become more familiar.
+In some cases, not all parts of the plant are suitable for ingestion or topical use.

 What are the 10 medicinal plants approved by DOH?

-If you’re growing in a specific region of the world and need guidance, these are currently the 10 DOH approved medicinal plants:
+If you’re growing in a specific region of the world and need guidance, these are currently the 10 DOH-approved medicinal plants:

 • Allium sativum (garlic)